Buying a train ticket

 Making a complaint

-If you are not happy with the service you have received from your train company, you should contact it in the first instance in order to give it an opportunity to address your problem.
-If you are not satisfied with the response you receive, you can contact Transport Focus or London TravelWatch (as appropriate) who may be able to take up your complaint on your behalf.
+If you are not happy with the service you have received from your train company, you should contact them first to give them an opportunity to respond.
+If you are not satisfied with the response, you can contact Transport Focus or London TravelWatch who may be able to take up your complaint on your behalf.

-Further details on how to make a complaint and contact details for the train companies and passenger bodies can be found on our website.
+Further details on how to make a complaint and contact details for the train companies and passenger bodies are available on our website.